anaplan-engineering/azuki/graphs/eacs/src/test/kotlin/com/anaplan/engineering/azuki/graphs/eacs/BehaviourGlossary.md

 - BEH2 : Determine the amount vertices in a given graph TODO(Add EACs)
 - BEH3 : Able to add one or more vertices to a graph TODO(Add EACs)
 - BEH4 : Able to add one or more edges to a graph TODO(Add EACs)
-- BEH5 : Determine the shortest path between two vertices in a given graph TODO(Add EACs)
+- BEH5 : Determine the shortest path between two vertices in a given graph
 - BEH6 : Determine if one or more cycles exist in a given graph
 - BEH7 : Determine the amount cycles in a given graph
 - BEH8 : Able to create directed unweighted graphs TODO(Add EACs)